tjaffri/q-promise/docs/index.md

 ---
 id: home
-title: quran-promise ∙ ES6 promise enabled node module for the Holy Quran.
+title: quran-promise ∙ ES2016 async/await (promise) enabled node module for the Holy Quran.
 ---

 # Welcome!

-ES6 promise enabled node module for the Holy Quran.
+ES2016 async/await (promise) enabled node module for the Holy Quran.

 > **Note:** This module is still a work in progress, so we have not written up usage docs yet.
 However, you can check out our automated tests for reference if you want to get started.
 See